Thunderstone: A True Story of Losing One Home and Discovering Another

 By: Nancy Campbell

-Can a tiny vehicle provide the space to rebuild a life?
+Can a tiny caravan provide the space to rebuild a life?

-As summer begins, Nancy embraces the challenge of how to live well in a space in which possessions and emotions often threaten to tumble.
-And as illness and uncertainty loom once more, it is this anchored van that will bring her solace and hope.
+As summer begins, Nancy embraces the challenge of how to live well in a space in which possessions and emotions often threaten to tumble – clearing industrial junk from the soil to help wild beauty flourish.
+But when illness and uncertainty loom once more, it is this van anchored in the woods, and the unconventional friendships forged off -grid, that will bring her solace and hope.

-An intimate journal across the span of a defining summer, Thunderstone is a celebration of transformation; an invitation to approach life with imagination and to embrace change bravely.
+An intimate journal across the space of a defining summer, Thunderstone is celebration of the people and places that hold us when the storms gather; an invitation to approach life with imagination and to embrace change bravely.

 ‘In this beautiful memoir Campbell traces a season of upheaval, grief and uncertainty as she makes a home in an unusual place . . .
 An uplifting, heart-filled read full of hope and love.’
 Lulah Ellender, author of Grounding